 Be a good role model for your child and show them how to treat cats with respect.

-Don't pick up your cat to show them to your child.
-Make sure the cat is able to move away from the situation.
+Do not pick up your cat to show them to your child.
+Ideally, the cat should be allowed to approach you or a child for petting.

 Always supervise your child around a cat.